RoCTH01/Refinterest/README.md

-Thinking about building a better versions of reference image database for Artist!
+Thinking about building a better versions of reference image database for artist!
 WIP